phauer/comment-sidecar/README.md

 This starts a MySQL database (which already contains the required table and index), [MailHog](https://github.com/mailhog/MailHog) (a test mail server) and an Apache with PHP.

 Now open [`http://localhost/playground.html`](http://localhost/playground.html) in your browser and play with the comment-sidecar in action.
-On [`http://localhost:8025/`](http://localhost:8025/) you can see the send notification mails.
+On [`http://localhost:8025/`](http://localhost:8025/) you can see the sent notification mails.

 # Installation